The grant and acceptance of an option on Vestd is a legal contract.

-When you issue EMI and unapproved options on Vestd, the recipient digitally accepts the option agreement.
+When you grant EMI and unapproved options on Vestd, the recipient digitally accepts the option agreement.

-To make the option agreement a legally binding contract, there needs to be a consideration (typically £1) to ensure formal authorisation from both parties.
-This consideration should be taken from the recipient’s next payroll.
+To make the option agreement a legally binding contract, there typically needs to be a nominal cash consideration to ensure formal authorisation from both parties.

-The Company hereby grants to the Employee an option to acquire Option Shares, up to the number set out in the Schedule, at the Exercise Price during the Option Period in accordance with the terms of this Agreement (the “Option”).
-In consideration thereof the Employee agrees to pay the Company £1 and authorises the Company to take this amount from the next payroll.
+2.1 The Company hereby grants to the Employee an option to acquire Option Shares, up to the number set out in the Schedule, at the Exercise Price during the Option Period in accordance with the terms of this Agreement (the “Option”).
+In consideration thereof the Employee agrees to pay the Company £1, the receipt of which is hereby acknowledged.

 Our team, content and app can help you make informed decisions.
 However, any guidance and support should not be considered as 'legal, tax or financial advice.'